kanishkshah/kanishkshah/README.md

 <p align="center">
   <samp>
 I'm passionate about Computer Vision, specifically perception tasks, and decision making.
-My recent projects are currently awaiting to be published or private codebases for companies, as a result, my github usage for my public repos has declined considerably.

-Will be contributing again to open source work this summer!
+My recent projects are currently awaiting to be published or private codebases for companies, as a result, my github usage for my public repos has declined considerably. <br><br> Will be contributing again to open source work this summer!
   </samp><br><br>